-I don’t much care for these but they are a “wearable” so feel it’s worth bringing up.
+I don’t care for these, but they are “wearable”, so I feel it’s worth bringing up.

-With your dog, you can get a calming cap that helps limit the visual stimuli while still allowing them to see.
-When the cap is applied with gradual care to avoid sudden panic, it serves to limit your dog’s sight without desensitizing them to the purpose of the cap.
+You can get a calming cap with your dog that helps limit the visual stimuli while still allowing them to see.
+When the cap is applied with gradual care to avoid sudden panic, it limits your dog’s sight without desensitizing them to the cap’s purpose.

-We’ve never tried this one as just the images of dogs wearing them makes me not want to try it.
+We’ve never tried this one, as just the images of dogs wearing them make me not want to try it.